friendly-bits/geoip-shell/Documentation/INSTALLATION.md

 A third way to do that is by examining your network configuration (in your router) and making sure that the autodetected subnets match those in the configuration.

-If you find out that the subnets were detected incorrectly, you can type in 'h' and manually enter the correct subnets which you want to whitelist.
-I would also appreciate if you let me know about that so I can improve the autodetection code (I will need some details about your network).
+If you find out that the subnets were detected incorrectly, you can type in 'h' and manually enter the correct subnets or ip addresses which you want to allow connections from.

 ## **'[A]uto-detect local subnets when autoupdating and at launch or keep this config [c]onstant?'**